bitterjug/devjournal/devjournal.markdown

 already call them?
 You'd need to know if shift was being held down, I mean I'd need to bind the shift version separately but that should be possoible.

+### 22:43

+The swing map view component doesn't appear in the current proxy interface but maybe I can just call it from Groovy?